tobega/tailspin-v0/TailspinReference.md

 ### Messages
 A message is sent to a processor by getting a reference to the processor and appending two colons and the message identifier, e.g. `$it::length` to get the length of an array that is the _current value_.

+Processor messages are implemented as [defined templates](#defined-templates) within the processor which then run within the scope of the processor instance.
+Therefore messages can also take parameters.